scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    bioinformatics-oriented suite of components that are compatible with Dash.
 Common data visualizations characteristic to the field of bioinformatics can now be integrated into Dash applications.
-We present the Dash Bio suite of components and its auxiliary file parsers.
+We present the Dash Bio suite of components and parts of an auxiliary library that contains tools that parse files from common bioinformatics databases.

 .. class:: keywords